dimasabimanyy/v4/README.md

 ## Setup Notes

 1. All components ready to go (including imports)
-2. Use main.css - less imports
+2. Use style.scss as main style
 3. Limit amount of components - better overview
 4. React Icons